concentjs/concent-doc/website/docs/guide/concept-module.md

 import * as reducer from './reducer.js';
 import * as computed from './computed.js';
 import * as watch from './watch.js';
-import init from './init.js';
+import lifecycle from './lifecycle.js';

-export const loginModule = {state, reducer, computed, watch, init};
+export const loginModule = {state, reducer, computed, watch, lifecycle};

 export const configureLoginModule = ()=>{
   //配置模块，命名为login